uhasker/large-language-models-for-software-engineers/src/04-embeddings.md

 LIMIT  5;
 ```

-This takes roughly 2.7 seconds on my machine—your results may vary.
+This takes a few seconds to complete.
 If we explain the query by prefixing it with `EXPLAIN ANALYZE`, we can see that the query is performing a sequential scan of the table:

 ```